German state election offers test amid Ukraine crisis - NewsBreak

 German state election offers test amid Ukraine crisis

-The northern German state of Schleswig-Holstein was holding an election Sunday that offers a ballot box popularity test for Chancellor Olaf Scholz’s government amid its handling of the war in Ukraine .
+VIENNA — (AP) — The northern German state of Schleswig-Holstein is holding an election Sunday that offers a test at the ballot box for Chancellor Olaf Scholz’s government amid its handling of the war in Ukraine.

-The vote comes after a turbulent few months for the Social Democrat's Scholz, who took office in December at the head of a three-party coalition government with the Greens and the Free Democrats.
+The vote comes after a turbulent few months for Scholz, who took office in December at the head of a three-party coalition government with the Greens and the FDP.
 In recent weeks, Scholz has faced criticism for his approach to the war in Ukraine.

 Germany broke with tradition after Russia's invasion to supply arms to Ukraine but has been criticized by Kyiv for perceived hesitancy and slowness in providing material.

-In late March, Scholz’s Social Democrats secured a major victory in the small western state of Saarland, which the CDU had led since 1999.
-The most important vote, on May 15, is in Germany’s most populous state, North Rhine-Westphalia.
+In late March, Scholz's SPD secured a major victory in the small western state of Saarland, which the CDU had led since 1999.
+The most important vote, on May 15, is in Germany's most populous state, North Rhine-Westphalia.

 Schleswig-Holstein is Germany’s northernmost state, home to approximately 2.9 million people.
-Ahead of Sunday’s vote, Daniel Günther, the incumbent governor from the CDU, held a clear lead over the Social Democrats' Thomas Losse-Müller and the Greens’ Monika Heinold.
+Ahead of Sunday’s vote, Daniel Günther, the incumbent governor from the CDU, held a clear lead over the SPD’s Thomas Losse-Müller and the Greens’ Monika Heinold.

 The vote is expected to be a bright spot for the CDU, which has suffered losses at the state and national level in recent months.
 After last fall’s federal election, the party was relegated to the opposition on the national level for the first time in 16 years.